clipdealer/org.octris.core/doc/manual/01-introduction/02-requirements.markdown

 is developed and tested using Mac OS X and Linux, so you should not have any problems to use it on either of these operating systems.

-It's not recommended to use this framework with windows, even though it should work using tools emulating a UN\*X-like environment for example cygwin.
+It's not recommended to use this framework with Windows, even though it should work using tools emulating a UN\*X-like environment for example Cygwin.
+Because windows environment is untested, the manual will concentrate only on Linux and Mac OS X for requirements and everywhere else where system relevant informations are provided.

+The following software needs to be available on both development and production servers:

+*   PHP 5.3.x

+    The OCTRiS framework will always be compatible with the latest stable release of PHP.
+The minimal version number should be -- as of now, July 2011 -- PHP 5.3.6.

+*   GNU make

 PHP and extensions
 ------------------